-between the military services and to force them to work better together.
+The Goldwater-Nichols Defense Department Reorganization Act, passed in 1986, was meant to eliminate the destructive rivalries between the military services and to force them to work better together.
 It elevated the chairman of the Joint Chiefs of Staff to the role of principal military adviser to the president, with the chiefs of all services acting as advisers to the chairman.
 To force better cooperation in wartime, it put one four-star commander in charge of all military forces and operations within a specific geographic region-the Central Command, for example.
 All the service chiefs opposed the act at the time of its creation.
 Many experts have repeatedly called for a Goldwater-Nichols II to reorganize, and force better cooperation between, all national security agencies.
-The DNI is a pale version of the chairman's role under the act
+The DNI is a pale version of the chairman's role under the act.

-The Goldwater-Nichols Defense Department Reorganization Act, passed in 1986, was meant to eliminate the destructive rivalries traces its history back to the earliest English colonies.
-Responsible for their own defense from Indian attack and foreign invaders, the colonists organized their able-bodied male citizens into militias.
+The National Guard, the oldest component of the armed forces, traces its history back to the earliest English colonies.
+Responsible for their own defense from Indian attack and foreign invaders, the colonists organized their ablebodied male citizens into militias.
 These militias later helped to win the Revolutionary War, and the Constitution recognized them as a separate entity from the federal armed forces, giving the states the power to appoint officers and raise and train their own forces.
 In World War I, the Guard was called into federal service to fight overseas for the first time, and since then its ranks have been outnumbered by permanent standing federal forces.
 Since 9/11, multiple headquarters in each state have been consolidated into a Joint Force Headquarters (JFHQ), streamlining command and control more in line with federal forces.
-States have also signed various compacts allowing militias to be used across state lines, and the federal government has gained more control over the Guard, which has developed a larger Washington headquarters and greater political influence serving also as commander in chief, North American Air Defense Command, and commander, Air Force Space Command.
+States have also signed various compacts allowing militias to be used across state lines, and the federal government has gained more control over the Guard, which has developed a larger Washington headquarters and greater political influence.